OpenTimelineIO/otio-plugin-template/README.md

 ```
 You're free to rename or restructure files and folders above, but make sure the
 `plugin_manifest.json` filename is kept and that the contents inside it reflect
-your choices to make sure OpenTimelineIO's plugin system loads your plugin properly.
+your choices so OpenTimelineIO's plugin system loads your plugin properly.

 ## Testing your plugin during development